RamenVentures/Operating-Manual/README.md

 ##### Your Ask
 - Are you raising now?
 How much and on what terms?
 - Have you raised before?
 How much and on what terms?
-- What will you use it for?
+- What milestones do you need to successfully raise your _next_ round?
-- How will you be different by your next raise?
+- How will you use the funds to get there?
 - Who’s committed?

 ### Step 3: Analysis